The Atlantic Companion · Wild Atlantic Way · Clare

 Loop Head Lighthouse

 A 23-metre masonry tower built in 1854 on a clifftop 84m above the Atlantic.
-Climb the spiral stairs for the 1st-order Fresnel lens and a 23-mile view across to the Dingle Peninsula on a clear day.
-The keeper's cottages can be rented — the most westerly accommodation in Clare.
+Climb the spiral stairs for the original 1st-order Fresnel lens and a wide view across the estuary mouth to the Dingle Peninsula on a clear day.
+The keeper's cottages can be rented through the Irish Landmark Trust.

-Good to know · OPW-managed visits, mid-March to October.
+Good to know · Run by Loop Head Lighthouse Tours / Commissioners of Irish Lights — check current opening hours before visiting.
 Small entry fee.
 Café in season.
 Allow an hour.

 Nature